capybara1/AspNetCoreDemo/README.md

 - Retrieval of a single resource
   - Partial resource retrieval
   - Representation of relationships
-  - includion of related resources
+  - inclusion of related resources
 - Manipulation of single resources
   - Updating resources
   - Partially updating resources